theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/Getting-Started.md

 ## Setting Up the Extension

-3. Before you are ready to build, set your input CSS file.
+3. Before you are ready to build, **set your input CSS file**.
 Your output file will automatically be generated as `{input file name}.output.css`.
 If you want to specify a certain file, you can right click and click 'Set as Tailwind CSS output file'.

 ![Input and output CSS files](art/Customizability-Build-2.png)

-4. IntelliSense will display once you type in any HTML or CSS files, including `.html`, `.css`, `.cshtml`, `.razor` files and more.
+4. IntelliSense will display once you type in any HTML or CSS files, including `.html`, `.css`, `.cshtml`, `.razor` files and more, **as long as there is either a `tailwind.config.js` file or another configuration file specified**.

 ![IntelliSense](art/IntelliSense-Demo-1.gif)

-5. To build your file, either manually start the build process under Build > Build Tailwind CSS.
+5. **Your Tailwind file will automatically build on project build**, but you can also manually start the build process under Build > Build Tailwind CSS.

 ![Build process](art/Build-Demo-1.png)

-Settings for this extension can be updated in Tools > Options > Tailwind CSS IntelliSense.
+6. **Settings for this extension can be updated in Tools > Options > Tailwind CSS IntelliSense.**